What is a passive fire protection system?

 A plan would map out where fires are most likely to occur and then explain how the passive protection technologies would help protect both the structure and the occupants.

-Passive Fire Protection Ireland
+Passive Fire Protection Installers Ireland

 We offer a complete range of services which include Fire Equipment Maintenance/Installation and Training Courses.
 We offer a fully tailored service to businesses and organisations, from design, installation and commissioning to certification.